linode/docs/docs/websites/apache/install-php-fpm-and-apache-on-debian-8.md

 ## Configure PHP Pools

-This is a separate and optional configuration scenario from above where specific unix users are created to execute PHP code and control system resources per site.
+This is a separate and optional configuration scenario from that described above where specific Unix users are created to execute PHP code and to control system resources per site.
 Instead of the `www-data` user owning all of Apache's processes and sites, the configuration below allows each site to be run by Apache under its own system user (`site1` under `user1`, `site2` under `user2`, etc.).

-This is particularly useful when running multiple client sites, as you can give each customer write permissions in their web directory without affecting the security of the web server as a whole.
-The example below assumes two websites, each with its own Apache virtual host, and one system user for each website you wish to assign a PHP pool to.
+This is particularly useful when running multiple client sites because you can give each customer write permissions in a respective web directory without affecting the security of the web server as a whole.
+The example below assumes two websites, each with its own Apache virtual host, and one system user for each website to which you want to assign a PHP pool.
 For more information see our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.

 1. Make a copy of `www.conf` for each pool: